iPhone and iPod touch: Charging the battery

 - For the quickest charge, connect the device to a power outlet using the USB cable that came with the device and an Apple USB power adapter.

 - Connect the device directly to a USB port on your computer (not an external keyboard) using the USB cable that came with the device.
 Your computer must be turned on and not in sleep or standby mode; otherwise, the battery may drain instead of charge.

-- For the quickest charge while connected to a computer, remove all USB devices except the keyboard and mouse.
+- Depending on the computer, your device may charge quicker if you remove all USB devices except the keyboard and mouse.

 - If using a portable computer, make sure it is plugged in to power and that the display (or lid) is open.
 If the display is closed, the computer may go into standby, sleep, or hibernation mode and the device may not charge.